2i-Git/lunch_and_learn/content/sections/3-About.en.md

   {
     imageFileName: "about/framework.png",
     header: "Framework",
-    subheader: "We are proud of!",
+    subheader: "We are proud of it!",
-    content: "As many clients as many tools.
-Our team works on generating a test framework base on the client's needs - obviously in an automated manner ;)"
+    content: "As many clients as tools.
+Our team works on generating a test framework based on the client's needs - obviously in an automated manner ;)"
   },
   {
     imageFileName: "about/ui.png",
     header: "UI Testing",
     subheader: "We love it!",
-    content: "Automating UI tests is a must those days and we know few great tools to do it: Selenium, Cypress, Playwright, Puppeteer, WebdriverIO and more!"
+    content: "Automating UI tests is a must these days and we know a few great tools to do it: Selenium, Cypress, Playwright, Puppeteer, WebdriverIO and more!"
   },
   {
     imageFileName: "about/api.png",